drizzt/KeePass-SerpentCipher/Readme.txt

 PREFACE

-Enables KeePass to encrypt databases using the Twofish algorithm.
+Enables KeePass to encrypt databases using the Serpent algorithm.

 REQUIREMENTS

-This plugin requires KeePass 2.0x.
+This plugin requires KeePass 2.09 and higher.

 INSTALLATION